xiaoxiongwang/security/oggvideotools/README.md

-# SEGV in function StreamSerializer::extractStreams() in streamSerializer.cpp
+# SEGV occurs in function StreamSerializer::extractStreams() in streamSerializer.cpp

 Tested in Ubuntu 16.04, 64bit